Formaldehyde in Your NYC Apartment: What You Need to Know

 You just moved into a newly renovated apartment in Brooklyn.
 Fresh paint, new kitchen cabinets, laminate flooring throughout.
 Everything looks great.
 But within a few days, you notice a faint chemical smell, your eyes feel irritated, and you wake up with headaches that go away once you leave for work.
-The problem might not be the paint fumes you're expecting to fade — it might be formaldehyde.
+The problem might not be the paint fumes you're expecting to fade.
+It might be formaldehyde.

 What Is Formaldehyde?